Curriculum

 Our curriculum focuses on three core areas

-Health Sciences: Our curriculum covers surgical-level functional anatomy and physiology, among other elements, focusing on the body as a dynamic system, moving beyond traditional allopathic models.
+Our curriculum covers surgical-level functional anatomy and physiology, among other elements, focusing on the body as a dynamic system, moving beyond traditional allopathic models

 At CAO, we go beyond techniques, teaching the principles that guide osteopathic assessment and treatment.
 You’ll learn to see the body through an osteopathic lens, creating custom treatments for each individual patient by the time you graduate.